Help is a click away.

 Q. Do you sell bank owned property?

-A. Yes, we sell properties for any owner who wishes to participate.
+A. Yes, we sell properties for any owner who wishes to participate as long as they have a licensed real estate agent.

 Q. What is the cost to buy a property on homesale.plus?